In the realm of cyber security, one thing is clear: the weakest link in any security system is the human being.

 One can have the most state-of-the-art, bulletproof cybersecurity process in the world, but without understanding the nature of a human being, they are all are moot points once someone unauthorized gets hold of access.

 In fact, a whole branch of hacking is developed around this and it’s called Social Engineering.
 Unlike other types of hacking, social engineering is hard to defend because human behavior is hard to predict.
-But a little education and awareness goes a long way, and here are four examples of social engineering attacks and tips on how to protect yourself from these types of attacks.
+But a little education and awareness goes a long waya little education and awareness goes a long way, and here are four examples of social engineering attacks and tips on how to protect yourself from these types of attacks.

 Examples like these include someone claiming to be someone high up the organization asking the finance officer to wire money to a bank account, but in fact what they really want is for their target to give out their personal information.

 To defend yourself from these kinds of attacks is to be careful with what you share online.
 Remember, spear phishing is crafted around you and what people know about you online, so if it’s possible to not give attackers what they want, do so.